 It’s not every day you see a tractor at a racetrack—but then again, this isn’t your average orchard.
 When we first rolled the Monarch MK-V electric tractor onto the orchard, we never imagined it would end up setting a lap time at Highlands Motorsport Park.
-But here we are, with our fully electric workhorse not just turning soil, but turning heads on the track and making it onto TVNZ’s Breakfast Show in the process.

 We’ve had our fair share of cameras on the orchard over the past few years, but there was something pretty special about hosting Rachel Parkin and the Seven Sharp team earlier this year.